 Pratt Institute is situated on an enclosed landscaped 25-acre campus located in Clinton Hill, Brooklyn, with historic buildings, a library, and an athletic center.
 As a residential campus, it offers several kinds of housing options, including traditional dorms, apartments, and townhouses.
-There are three public entrances to the campus, Hall Street and Willoughby Avenue are open 24/7, and Ryerson Walk, which closes in the evening hours.
-The main gate, located on Willoughby Avenue, provides access for both pedestrians and vehicles and is staffed by Public Safety 24 hours a day.
+There are four entrances to the campus, Hall Street is open from 8 a.m. to midnight, Willoughby Avenue is open 24/7, and Ryerson Walk, which closes in the evening hours.
+The Main gate and Emerson gate, located on Willoughby Avenue, provides access for both pedestrians and vehicles and is staffed by Public Safety 24 hours a day.
 The Hall Street entrance is convenient for commuters using mass transit and pedestrian traffic.
 The contemporary sculpture park on campus is open to visitors during the day.